NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 stages:

 Stage 1
-: The new Server Secret is deployed on all the servers in an anycast set by the operator.
+: <t><br>The new Server Secret is deployed on all the servers in an anycast set by the operator.</t>

-> Each server learns the new Server Secret, but keeps using the previous Server Secret to generate Server Cookies.
+  <t>Each server learns the new Server Secret, but keeps using the previous Server
+  Secret to generate Server Cookies.</t>

-> Server Cookies constructed with the both the new Server Secret and with the previous Server Secret are considered valid when verifying.
+  <t>Server Cookies constructed with the both the new Server Secret and with
+  the previous Server Secret are considered valid when verifying.</t>

-> After stage 1 completed, all the servers in the anycast set have learned the new Server Secret, and can verify Server Cookies constructed with it, but keep generating Server Cookies with the old Server Secret.
+  <t>After stage 1 completed, all the servers in the anycast set have learned the
+  new Server Secret, and can verify Server Cookies constructed with it, but keep generating Server Cookies with the old Server Secret.</t>

 Stage 2
-: This stage is initiated by the operator after the Server Cookie is present on all members in the anycast set.
+: <t><br>This stage is initiated by the operator after the Server Cookie is present on all members in the anycast set.</t>

-> When entering Stage 2, servers start generating Server Cookies with the new Server Secret.
-The previous Server Secret is not yet removed/forgotten about.
+  <t>When entering Stage 2, servers start generating Server Cookies with the new
+  Server Secret.
+The previous Server Secret is not yet removed/forgotten about.</t>

-> Server Cookies constructed with the both the new Server Secret and with the previous Server Secret are considered valid when verifying.
+  <t>Server Cookies constructed with the both the new Server Secret and with
+  the previous Server Secret are considered valid when verifying.</t>

 Stage 3
-: This stage is initiated by the operator when it can be assumed that most clients have obtained a Server Cookie derived from the new Server Secret.
+: <t><br>This stage is initiated by the operator when it can be assumed that most clients have obtained a Server Cookie derived from the new Server Secret.</t>

-> With this stage, the previous Server Secret can be removed and MUST NOT be used anymore for verifying.
+  <t>With this stage, the previous Server Secret can be removed and MUST NOT be
+  used anymore for verifying.</t>

-> We RECOMMEND the operator to wait at least a period to be the longest TTL in the zones served by the server plus 1 hour after it initiated Stage 2, before initiating Stage 3.
+  <t>We RECOMMEND the operator to wait at least a period to be the longest TTL in
+  the zones served by the server plus 1 hour after it initiated Stage 2, before initiating Stage 3.</t>

-> The operator SHOULD wait at least longer than the period clients are allowed to use the same Server Cookie, which SHOULD be 1 hour, see (#timestampField).
+  <t>The operator SHOULD wait at least longer than the period clients are allowed
+  to use the same Server Cookie, which SHOULD be 1 hour, see (#timestampField).</t>

 # Cookie Algorithms {#cookieAlgorithms}